samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise1.md

         );
     }
 ```
+This method uses the LineSegment's _pStart_ and _pEnd_ properties to set the segment's start and end coordinates.
+Both
+ properties are are _Vector2D_ instances.

-Next, let's check out how we can determine if a given set of coordinates lies on the line or not.
+Next, let's check out how we can determine if a given set of coordinates lies on the line segment or not.

 #### In the zone
 Calculating whether a point lies on a line segment using linear algebra involves two steps: